Method Syntax

 Defining Methods

-Let’s start by changing the area function that has a Rectangle instance as a parameter, to an area method for the Rectangle type.
+Let’s change the area function that has a Rectangle instance as a parameter and instead make an area method defined on the Rectangle struct, as shown in Listing 5-11

 trait RectangleTrait {